Ayesh/WordPress-oEmbed-Plus/readme.txt

 **1.6**

  - Updated the plugin minimum WordPress core requirement to 4.9, along with relevant compatibility changes.
 The plugin works on all WordPress versions from 4.9 through 5.6 and up.

+**1.7**

+ - Maintenance of this plugin was on a hiatus, but with this version, it is back to active development.
+ - Fixes a few bugs that caused failed embeds.
+ - Updated instructions to match changes in Facebook Developer program.